 There is only one reason I don't buy Chinese Fender copy guitars

-What you see is a China-copy Fender, jokingly known as "Chender" '61 Relic Stratocaster, and I could buy it right now if I wanted.
+This would be jokingly known as a "Chender" '61 Relic Stratocaster, and I could buy it right now if I wanted.
 The price? $372.60 without shipping.
 With shipping, probably around $425 or so.

-Even though I'm not in the market for a Strat, I briefly thought about buying something like this.
-I wouldn't buy this exact guitar because there are a few things glaringly wrong.
-The rear pick guard plate is solid white and not mint green like the front pick guard color is.
-The bridge if you look closely was not mounted correctly, which probably means it will never be able to be intonated properly.
-The bridge is also "not aged enough" to fit the '61 look.
-The fret inlays are white and not parchment.
+Even though I'm not in the market for a Strat, I briefly thought about buying one of these.
+I wouldn't buy the one I saw in the listing because there were a few things glaringly wrong.
+The rear pick guard plate was solid white and not mint green like the front pick guard color is.
+The bridge if you looked closely was not mounted correctly, which probably means the guitar will never be able to be intonated properly.
+The bridge was also "not aged enough" to fit the '61 look.
+The fret inlays were white and not parchment.
 And there are a few other things you'll probably be able to detect that aren't correct just by looking at it long enough...

-...but the point is that this guitar is over $3,000 less than a Fender Custom Shop version of the real thing.
+...but the point is that the guitar was over $3,000 less than a Fender Custom Shop version of the real thing.
 And for some, that alone is worth dealing with the "wrong" things about the Chender.

 Why haven't I bought a Chender?